andythigpen/nvim-coverage/README.md

   -- TODO: callback(results)
 end

---- Returns a list of sings that will be placed in buffers.
+--- Returns a list of signs that will be placed in buffers.
 -- This method should use the coverage data (previously generated via the load method) to -- return a list of signs.
 -- @return list of signs